-4.1 Accreditation rules shall apply to any educational institution which has a department, school or faculty of architecture in South Africa.
+a) Accreditation rules shall apply to any educational institution which has a department, school or faculty of architecture in South Africa.
 Therefore, no person or educational institution shall offer or provide any architectural education or training, unless such education or training has been accredited by SACAP.

-4.2 The Accreditation Rules apply to all ALSs that require new or continued accreditation for architectural qualifications.
+b) The Accreditation Rules apply to all ALSs that require new or continued accreditation for architectural qualifications.